tallsmallone/tallsmallone/README.md

 # Hello👋

 My name is Nick Flint and I use he/him pronouns.
-I am currently a test automation software engineer out of Columbus, OH, USA.
+I am currently a senior software engineer out of Columbus, OH, USA.
 ## Professional Experience
 Some of my past professional experience includes:
  - Working as a junior web developer for Robin Technologies - `ASP.net (VB)`